KHOmega/KH-PC-and-Linux-Setup/refined-steam-version-linux-setup.md

 - Step 1: Make sure Steam Cloud saves are enabled for Kingdom Hearts, as we are going to completely delete the prefix of the game if you previously played KH on your steam deck.

-- Step 2: Navigate to your Steam Prefix directory (`/home/deck/.steam/steam/steamapps/compatdata/`) and **DELETE** `2552430`.
+- Step 2: Navigate to your Steam Prefix directory (`/home/deck/.steam/steam/steamapps/compatdata/`) and ***DELETE*** `2552430`.

 - Step 3: In Steam, right click 1.5/2.5 HD ReMix and select `Compatibility`, and then select `GE-Proton8-32` and then Launch Game.
    - After the game successfully opens, exit out of the game.

 - Step 6: In Konsole, type in the following code and hit enter:
-   - `flatpak run com.github.Matoking.protontricks 2552430 -q -f dotnet40 dotnet48 dotnet6 dotnetdesktop6`
+   - `flatpak run com.github.Matoking.protontricks 2552430 -q -f dotnet40 dotnet48 dotnet6 dotnet7 dotnetdesktop6 dotnetdesktop7 win10`

        - This will take a little while, about 15-20ish minutes.
-When it is done, proceed to Step 7.
+When it is done, proceed to the next step.

 - Step 7: In Konsole, type in the following code and hit enter:
    - `flatpak run com.github.Matoking.protontricks 2552430 winecfg`